visciang/mbs/docs/toolchains-development.md

 ### Environment variables

-A set of predefined environment variables are available in the toolchain run context:
+A set of predefined environment variables are available in the toolchain execution context:

 - `MBS_PROJECT_ID`: the project identifier
 - `MBS_ID`: the component identifier (ref .mbs-*.json `id` field)